--store dirlmbtiles This option enforces the form of storage which is used for saving the rendered tiles.
-Possible options are the directory (dir) and the MBTiles (mbtiles).
-The default is the directory, but in case the -o parameter ends with .mbtiles then rendering into mbtiles is selected.
+-store dirlmbtiles|geopackage This option enforces the form of storage which is used for saving the rendered tiles.
+Possible options are the directory (dir), the MBTiles (mbtiles) and the GeoPackage (geopackage).
+The default is the directory, but in case the -o parameter ends with .mbtiles or .gpkg then rendering into MBTiles or GeoPackage is selected, respectively.
 This option specify the store form explicitly.